ncatlab/nlab-content/pages/0/9/0/6/6090/content.md

 $\,$

-After having discussed the uniqueness of the [[time-ordered products]] away from coinciding spacetime arguments (prop. \ref{TimeOrderedProductAwayFromDiagonal}) we now phrase and then discuss the freedom in defining thse products at coinciding arguments, that [[renormalization|("re"-)normalizing]] them.
+After having discussed the uniqueness of the [[time-ordered products]] away from coinciding spacetime arguments (prop. \ref{TimeOrderedProductAwayFromDiagonal}) we now phrase and then discuss the freedom in defining these products at coinciding arguments, thus [[renormalization|("re"-)normalizing]] them.

 +-- {: .num_defn #ExtensionOfTimeOrderedProoductsRenormalization}
 ###### Definition